plokr/RPGMakerTacticSystem/README.md

 You find a sample project in the 'TacticsMZ.zip'.
 Create a new RPG Maker MZ project and copy (overwrite) all files in to the new project folder.
 In addition, you find the sample project as [web browser game on itch.io]() .

 ## License
 This plugin is licensed under MIT - the same as the MV plugin.
-See also the license-md file.
+See also the [license.md](https://github.com/plokr/RPGMakerTacticSystem/blob/main/LICENSE) file.